lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 The ML-KEM variant and the underlying components need to be selected consistent with the desired security level.
 Several security levels have been identified in the NIST SP 800-57 Part 1 {{?NIST.SP.800-57pt1r5}}.
 To achieve 128-bit security, ML-KEM-512 SHOULD be used, the key-derivation function SHOULD make use of SHA3-256, and the symmetric key-encryption algorithm SHOULD be AES Key Wrap with a 128-bit key.
 To achieve 192-bit security, ML-KEM-768 SHOULD be used, the key-derivation function SHOULD make use of SHA3-384, and the symmetric key-encryption algorithm SHOULD be AES Key Wrap with a 192-bit key or larger.
 In this case AES Key Wrap with a 256-bit key is typically used because AES-192 is not as commonly deployed.
 To achieve 256-bit security, ML-KEM-1024 SHOULD be used, the key-derivation function SHOULD make use of SHA3-512, and the symmetric key-encryption algorithm SHOULD be AES Key Wrap with a 256-bit key.

 Provided all inputs are well-formed, the key establishment procedure of ML-KEM will never explicitly fail.
 Specifically, the ML-KEM.Encaps and ML-KEM.Decaps algorithms from {{FIPS203}} will always output a value with the same data type as a shared secret key, and will never output an error or failure symbol.
 However, it is possible (though extremely unlikely) that the process will fail in the sense that ML-KEM.Encaps and ML-KEM.Decaps will produce different outputs, even though both of them are behaving honestly and no adversarial interference is present.
 In this case, the sender and recipient clearly did not succeed in producing a shared secret key.
 This event is called a decapsulation failure.
-Estimates for the decapsulation failure probability (or rate) for each of the ML-KEM parameter sets are given in {{tab-fail}}.
+Estimates for the decapsulation failure probability (or rate) for each of the ML-KEM parameter sets are provided in Table 1 \[EDNOTE: make sure this doesn't change] of {{FIPS203}} and reproduced here in {{tab-fail}}.

 |Parameter set | Decapsulation failure rate |
 |---           |---                         |